 - report to their superiors and to 811 or their health care practitioner, if they have come in contact with anyone who has COVID-19 and to self-isolate if instructed by a health practitioner;

-- when outside Yukon, workers should avoid gatherings, avoid contact with others as much as possible and diligently follow hand hygiene and physical distancing rules;
+- when in jurisdictions outside Yukon that require self-isolation upon return, workers should avoid gatherings, avoid contact with others as much as possible and diligently follow hand hygiene and physical distancing rules; and

-- if a worker or a person they live with, within or outside Yukon, is experiencing symptoms of COVID-19, they should call 811 for information on assessment and be assessed by a health professional before returning to work; and
+- if a worker or a person they live with, within or outside Yukon, is experiencing symptoms of COVID-19, they should call 811 for information on assessment and be assessed by a health professional before returning to work.

-- if a worker who has not travelled outside Yukon or a worker who has completed the 14-day self-isolation period is available, that worker should perform the critical service in lieu of the employee who has not completed a 14-day self-isolation period.
+- if a worker who has not travelled to a jurisdiction that requires self-isolation upon return to Yukon, or a worker who has completed the 14-day self-isolation period is available, that worker should perform the critical service in lieu of the employee who has not completed a 14-day self‑isolation period.